surevelox/OrchardCore.Modules/docs/src/guide/getting-started.md

 Getting started with Surevelox OrchardCore Modules is easy.
 All modules published on nuget are fully functional and free to evaluate in non-commercial environment.
 However these packages are protected by evaluation license.
 The trial is valid for 30 days.

-To install a module you need to

-- Create new OrchardCore Host project or use existing.
-- Add Nuget package reference of module you want to use.
-- Add Nuget package reference of dependent modules.
-- Enable features via recipe or Feature management UI.

 ## Create

-If you already have Orchard Core host project, proceed to `Install` otherwise create OrchardCore CMS host project using Orchard Core templates a following
+If you already have Orchard Core host project, proceed to `Install`.
+Otherwise, create OrchardCore CMS host project using Orchard Core templates a following

 ```dotnetcli
 dotnet new occms